trychlos/pwix-plus-button/README.md

-# pwix:toggle-switch
+# pwix:plus-button

 ## What is it

-A simple toggle switch Blaze component for Meteor.
+A simple Blaze component for Meteor which provides a circled-'+' button.

 Why this package?